AdobeDocs/campaign-web.fr-FR/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->Dans ce contexte, vous ne pouvez pas charger d&#39;audience à partir d’un fichier.
+>Dans ce contexte, vous ne pouvez pas charger d’audience à partir d’un fichier.
 Pour cela, vous devez créer une diffusion autonome.
 [En savoir plus](../../audience/about-audiences.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.